Nanowire terahertz quantum cascade lasers

-The active region of the proposed QCL consists of an array of parallel NWs, each of them containing a superlattice heterostructure along the growth axis.
-The experimental realization could be done either by etching of a standard QCL heterostructure or by a bottom-up approach.
+Experimentally, a micropillar version of such THz QCL geometry has been recently reported in \cite{krall2014subwavelength}.
+We have recently studied theoretically electron transport in nanowire superlattices where one period consists of a single well and a single barrier \cite{grange2014SLs}.
+The charge transport along the superlattice has been shown to depend dramatically on the nanowire lateral dimensions, with increasing coherence lengths predicted for decrasing nanowire thickness.
+The underlying reason is that lateral energy quantization greatly limits the scattering mechanisms allowed by energy conservation, resulting in longer lifetimes and coherence lengths.

+We consider one of the nanowire of Fig~\ref{schematic}.
 The electronic structure is modeled within the effective mass approximation.
 The NW surface is assumed to be perfectly passivated so that no charge depletion or accumulation effects occur.
-We consider an electron wave function basis set of the form $\Psi_{\alpha n} = \psi_{\alpha}(z)\phi_{n}(\rho,\theta)$, where $\phi_{n}$ are the solutions of the Schr\"{o}dinger equation on a homogeneous disc (the assumed NW cross-section) with eigenvalues $E_n$ and the $\psi_{\alpha}$ form a periodic basis set of the low energy states along the $z$ superlattice axis \cite{Note1}.
+We consider an electron wave function basis set of the form $\Psi_{\alpha n} = \psi_{\alpha}(z)\phi_{n}(\rho,\theta)$, where $\phi_{n}$ are the solutions of the Schr\"{o}dinger equation on a homogeneous disc (ie the assumed NW cross-section) with eigenvalues $E_n$ and the $\psi_{\alpha}$ form a periodic basis set of the low energy states along the $z$ superlattice axis.
 The electron dynamics is calculated within the NEGF formalism in which the perturbative scattering processes are treated within the self-consistent Born approximation (SCBA).
-Self-consistent (SC) NEGF implementation of dissipative quantum transport in semiconducting heterostructures \cite{lake97, lee02, Vukmirovic07, kubis09} allows a coherent and non-Markovian treatment of the charge dynamics, where the scattering self-energies can be conveniently treated on a microscopic basis.
-In the present work, a SC-NEGF formalism is further required since dimensionality transition is intrinsically a self-consistent problem between scattering processes and line broadening effects.
-The electron lesser Green function (GF) reads $G_{\alpha,\beta,n}^{<} (t_1,t_2) = \langle a^+_{\beta,n}(t_2) a_{\alpha,n}(t_1) \rangle$, where $a^+$ ($a$) are the electron creation (annihilation) operators, $\alpha$ and $\beta$ refering to the $\psi(z)$ modes and $n$ to the $\phi_{n}(r,\theta)$ disk eigenstates.
-Thus coherences (i.e. $\alpha \neq \beta$) are considered in the growth direction while only populations are considered for the lateral modes.
-Field-periodic boundary conditions \cite{lee02} are applied.
+Self-consistent (SC) NEGF implementation of dissipative quantum transport in semiconducting heterostructures \cite{lake97, lee02, Vukmirovic07, kubis09, grange2014SLs} allows a coherent and non-Markovian treatment of the charge dynamics, where the scattering self-energies can be conveniently treated on a microscopic basis.
+The SC-NEGF formalism has the advantage to correctly describe the intrinsic relation between scattering processes and line broadening effects, which is crucial here as we are interested in dimensionality transition and gain broadening.